 Top tip: don’t forget to ask for your Pisco Sour with “Rica Rica” – a local herb from the desert.

-The hotel has a SPA where you can enjoy a large range of treatments and others facilities, such as its six outdoor pools, an outdoor Jacuzzi, sauna and steam bath.
+The hotel has an SPA where you can enjoy a large range of treatments and others facilities, such as its six outdoor pools, an outdoor Jacuzzi, sauna and steam bath.
 In case you get thirsty, the pool bar serves all kinds of beverages. therefore you don’t need to go to the indoor bar.
-Just be carefully with the sun, it’s strong!
+Just be careful with the sun, it’s strong!

 Their tours are separated into five categories which are Cultural, Contemplative, Astronomical, Adventure and Expedition.
-Each excursion is rated easy, medium or difficult depending on both altitude and how demanding they are physically.
+Each excursion is rated easy, medium or difficult depending on both altitude and how physically demanding they are.
 Keep in mind that due to altitude, some excursions can only be done after two days of acclimatisation.

 On my last day I decided to take the “Spa Tour” – a full hour of massage and relaxation therapy.
 Totally worth it as a finishing touch before leaving!